Zettelkasten/sleepy/README.md

   # 4. Now that we sorted the array, we can use binary search to find values quickly!
   # For this we implement a function returning either a special "NotFound" type or the
   # index of the value.
-The language provides typed unions for this: Long|NotFound
+The language provides a tagged union type for this: Long|NotFound
-  struct NotFound {}  # struct without any members func my_binary_search[T](list: List[T], key: T) -> Long|NotFound {
+  # Further, we want it to work on lists holding any data type, so we define a
-    # now T is a template type available in this scope.
+  # function with a template type "T" here.
-    # note that function scopes are not special and we can arbitrarily nest functions
+  # Also note that functions and structs can be defined within any scope.

+  struct NotFound {}  # struct without any members

+  func my_binary_search[T](list: List[T], key: T) -> Long|NotFound {
-    begin = 0l;
+    begin = 0l
-    end = list.size;
+    end = list.size
-    middle = begin + (end - begin) / 2l;
+    middle = begin + (end - begin) / 2l

     while begin != end {
       if key < list[middle] {